|Module / ECTS / Path / Specialisation||Module :Logistics and distribution management : 5 ECTS.|

-2) How to integrate core logistic functions such as: customer service, transportation, inventory, order processing, warehousing/stock-keeping facilities and materials management.
+2) How to integrate core logistic functions such as customer service, transportation, inventory, order processing, warehousing/stock-keeping facilities and materials management.

 1. The role of distribution and logistics in today’s business.
-How to successfully design a distribution plan

-2. Store and non-store distribution channels in retailing.
+2. Store and non-store retailing distribution channels

 3. Merchandising techniques in retailing distribution